Janesh7/gpt-3/notes.md

-To create a react app
+# To create a react app

 ```
 npx create-react-app
 ```

+# Start and File structure

  Basic imports
  ```